 Many people get scared of spending a week on a train because they think they will get bored, but you would be amazed just how quickly the journey passes.
 Bring books, something to write with and a decent selection of movies.
 Movie nights on a train can be pretty cool.
 There’s actually a called called “Trans-Siberian Railway.”
 You guessed it I watched it on the train!

-Internet on the Trans-Siberian Railway
+Is there internet on the Trans-Siberian Railway?

 Is there wifi on the Trans-Siberian Railway?
 No, there is not.
 Your best chance for internet access on the Trans-Siberian Railway is to either get a sim-card from home with decent roaming such as T-Mobile in America, or Three from the UK.
 Of course, the best option is to buy a Russian SIM-Card.
 You can buy Russian SIM-Card from the stations, or before your journey.
 It is good to get help from a Russian friend with this as different regions in Russia constitute roaming.

 Chinese sim cards cannot be purchased from the train station.
-You can buy a sim at Ulan-Bator railways station.
+You can buy a Momgolian sim at Ulan-Bator railways station.

 You will not be able to buy a sim card in North Korea.
 If you have joined a YPT tour, your guide will have an internet-enabled sim card.